hnicke/sodalite/README.md

 ```
 Replace the values for `prefix` and `sysconfdir` with the appropriate directories for your OS.

-The project adheres to the [GNU Makefile Conventions](https://www.gnu.org/prep/standards/html_node/Makefile-Conventions.html#Makefile-Conventions).
-In case it doesn't it's considered a bug - please file a bug report.

 > **Necessary dependencies**:
 > - [python3](https://www.python.org/downloads/release/python-364/)  (>=3.6)